 This Advanced Training Institute addresses methods of analysis from nonlinear dynamics and complexity theory and provides every participant with first-hand experience in analyzing data for nonlinear structure.
 Each participant will generate unique datasets that they learn to analyze, as well as have the opportunity to analyze data sets that they bring with them.
-(See Tentative Course Schedule.)
+(See a tentative course schedule.)
 Participants will leave the training with turn-key software for nonlinear analyses.

-The institute is directed by John "Jay" Holden, in collaboration with Rick Dale from the University of California, Merced, Nikita Kuznetsov from Northeastern University and fellow University of Cincinnati psychologists Kevin Shockley, Michael Riley, Michael Richardson and Tony Chemero.
+The institute is directed by Michael Richardson, in collaboration with Rick Dale from the University of California, Merced, Nikita Kuznetsov from Northeastern University and fellow University of Cincinnati psychologists Kevin Shockley, Michael Riley and Tony Chemero.
 The course is specifically tailored to psychologists and graduate students; the only prerequisites are the standard statistics courses taught in almost all psychology graduate programs.

 Some of the methods covered are not yet represented in textbooks.
 These cutting-edge methods are largely known and disseminated through journal publications, often in disciplines other than psychology.
 The course makes use of two web books, the first "Tutorials in Contemporary Nonlinear Methods for the Behavioral Sciences Web Book," was edited by Riley and Van Orden, and resulted from a National Science Foundation workshop on nonlinear methods in psychology.
 The second, “Fractal Analysis: Statistical and Methodological Innovations and Best Practice” was edited by Holden, Riley, Gao and Torre.
 It is a compilation of articles solicited for a research topic issue appearing in the open access journal Frontiers in Fractal Physiology.

 The ATI focuses on techniques that have already been used in prominently published psychological research, such as quantitative recurrence analysis and cross-recurrence analysis (forms of nonlinear "correlation" analysis), fractal and multifractal methods and power law analysis of data distributions.
 Conceptual and theoretical issues surrounding the use of nonlinear techniques will also be covered.